MicrosoftDocs/learn/learn-pr/github/introduction-github-advanced-security/includes/3-create-culture-around-security.md

 ## Adopt a security mindset

-Why should you care about creating a culture centered around security in your organization?
 The more security-centric your organizational culture is, the more team members remember to view their actions, work, and decisions through the lens of security.
-Operating from this point of view means better outcomes for your software development and planning.
+This perspective provides better outcomes for your software development and planning.
 However, a sound security strategy involves more than simply putting protective tools in place.
-You may have tools to protect your assets and systems but that don't account for human error.
-There are many situations in which tools aren't enough.
+You also have to account for human error.
 A user could accidentally enable an attack or a developer could write insecure code.
-Think of how many attacks begin with deceiving or coercing people inside an organization to perform some task that gives access to bad actors.
+Consider how many attacks begin with deceiving or coercing an organization member to do something that gives access to bad actors.

 ## Shift left